Microflow/Low-Grid/000-Triangle-Setlist-Handout.md

 #### TODO: Make Lyric Handout GDoc JSans.
 Make Commercial and Extended List.
 Make Fretboard Chart.
 Ionian/Blues/Phrygian etc. Buy Capo.
 Build harmonic capo?
 Make PVC Bassoon.

+### “You should never be comfortable, man.
+Being comfortable fouled up a lot of musicians” – Miles Davis //
+### “Music is your own experience, your own thoughts, your wisdom.
+If you don’t live it, it won’t come out of your horn.
+They teach you there’s a boundary line to music.
+But, man, there’s no boundary line to art” – Charlie Parker // ### “There are four qualities essential to a great jazzman. they are taste, courage, individuality, and irreverence”

 ## SETLIST:

 ##### 1: GTR: Dropped D. Blues jam / Slide.